Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 What did you do?

-I have developed a range of materials which provide a complete package for delivery in hospitals (guides to implementation and for planning the perfect launch event, patient and carer guides, role-specific expansion packs, champions’ and even media information – and a lot more besides, including templates for the Butterfly symbols for bedsides and bed-plans) and I also give multiple presentations on launch day so that hundreds of staff can have the opportunity of attending.
+I have developed a range of materials which provide a complete package for delivery in hospitals (guides to implementation and for planning the perfect launch event, patient and carer guides, role-specific expansion packs, champions’ and even media information – and a lot more besides, all templated for in-house printing) and, accompanied by a trained carer-speaker from the team, I also give multiple presentations on launch days so that hundreds of staff can have the opportunity of attending.

-A full workshop is given for the Butterfly Scheme / dementia champions on launch day, but all staff who meet patients need dementia care skills, so staff from all hospital teams attend 30-minute drop-in presentations together during the remainder of launch day; the role-specific expansion of the scheme’s five-point targeted skills-based response is provided as a follow-up, in a format which can be used in-house at no extra cost.
+A full workshop is given for the Butterfly Scheme / dementia champions on launch day, but all staff who meet patients need dementia care skills, so staff from all hospital teams attend one of the 45-minute drop-in presentations which are repeated throughout launch days; the role-specific expansion of the scheme’s five-point targeted skills-based response is provided as a follow-up, in a format which can be used in-house at no extra cost.

-Specific skills taught and promoted by the scheme, summed up by its “REACH response”, include: approaching scheme members in a dementia-friendly way so as to make a real connection and remove stress; avoiding provoking a self-defence reaction by appropriately introducing all actions; taking simple steps to maintain a practical and reassuring bedside area for someone with memory impairment; supporting these patients’ hygiene and hydration through insight and appropriate approaches; applying a new system for reliably obtaining and delivering key information from and to the people with memory impairment, whilst including them courteously in those processes.
+Specific skills taught and promoted by the scheme, summed up by its “REACH response”, include: approaching scheme members in a dementia-friendly way so as to make a real connection and remove stress; avoiding provoking so-called “aggressive incidents” by interacting appropriately; taking simple steps to maintain a practical and reassuring bedside area for someone with memory impairment; supporting these patients’ hygiene and hydration through insight and appropriate approaches; applying an inbuilt system for reliably obtaining and delivering key information from and to people with cognitive impairment, whilst including them courteously in those processes.

-Carers also report feeling less stressed as they feel staff now support patients with dementia in an appropriate way.
-They very much appreciate being able to share insights into the patient’s care within a system that reliably ensures that that information is accessed and used.
+Carers also report feeling less stressed, as they feel staff now support patients with dementia in an appropriate way.
+They very much appreciate being able to share insights into a patient’s care within a system that reliably ensures that that information is accessed and used.

-There is a reduction in incidents of aggression because staff are now able to approach patients in a dementia-friendly way, reducing fear and shock.
+There is a reduction in so-called incidents of aggression because staff are now able to approach patients in a dementia-friendly way, reducing fear and shock.
+Staff also demonstrate increased enthusiasm for dementia care via increased post-launch uptake of further educational opportunities, many of which have previously had poor uptake; the Butterfly Scheme skills form a base-layer – a foundation for further educational input where required.

-An unexpected result was that leads at member hospitals have been keen to collaborate with the scheme in order to share hints and tips to enhance the scheme’s work, and this collaboration continues, offering member hospitals the chance to benefit from the experience of others and to share their own successes.
+Leads at member hospitals are keen to collaborate with the scheme in order to share hints and tips to enhance the scheme’s work; this collaboration offers member hospitals the chance to benefit from the experience of others and to share their own successes.

 Advice for others

-The Department of Health has just given a grant to allow Dementia UK to train a team of carer-speakers for the Butterfly Scheme, so that there is a network of speakers around the country, supporting deliverability.
-The scheme has been backed by a CIC to provide financial sustainability.
+The Department of Health gave a grant to allow Dementia UK to co-train a team of volunteer carer-speakers for the Butterfly Scheme, so that there is a network of speakers around the country, supporting deliverability.
+The scheme is backed by a CIC to provide financial sustainability.

 Through regional collaborative groups, leads at each hospital continue to meet with the Butterfly Scheme leader and fellow leads on a regular basis, receiving further input first-hand and feeding back successes and any suggestions for further enhancements.